bdus-dev/bradycms-plugins/notes/README.md

 Rich html can be used in notes text.
 A notes section, wrapped in `div.footNotes` will be created at the end of the article and notes will be listed after the `<h2 class="notes">Note</h2>` head.

+Since 2022-01-09, the lable for reference list supports system- and article-based language.

 Each note will bear reference to its occurrence in the text and vice-versa.
 Occurrence links will be provided, or usage with [Bootstrap popovers](http://getbootstrap.com/javascript/#popovers) with:

 - `ftpopover` css class